stacks-network/docs/src/pages/mining.md

 ```

 For a full reference of subcommands and configuration options used by `stacks-node`, please see this page.

 [@page-reference | inline]
 | /references/stacks-node-configuration

+To read more about the technical details of mining on the Stacks 2.0 network, have a look at the minig guide:

+[@page-reference | inline]
+| /stacks-blockchain/mining

 ### Enable debug logging